 These “Gaza Lights” are produced quickly in Gaza and distributed to needy families by MECA and the Union of Palestinian Women’s Committees.

 Amal and the Sketch Engineering Team assemble Gaza Lights systems

-MRSCP has committed funds to buy 10 of these systems.
-We need to raise $3,640 to purchase & install 40 more by the end of November.
+MRSCP has committed to raise funds supply 50 of these systems; we are just over half way to our goal of $4700.
+We need to raise the rest by mid-November.
 Please help us reach this goal!
-Your contribution of just $11 will give one family in Rafah 3 lights for their home. $20 buys them a fan; $31 a rechargeable battery; $91 a complete system.
+Your contribution of just $11 will give one family in Rafah 3 lights for their home. $20 buys them a fan, $31 a rechargeable battery, $91 a complete system.

-To make a contribution dedicated to Rafah, send a check to “MRSCP” with the note “Gaza Lights” to
+To contribute to this campaign, send a check made out to “MRSCP” and marked “Gaza Lights” to

 P.O.
 Box 5214

 You can also contribute online at MECA’s site Gaza Lights for Rafah.

 Your contribution to this campaign is tax-deductible; if you contribute on line, you will receive a receipt from MECA.
 If you send a check to MRSCP, we will provide you a receipt at the end of the year.